EdwardSnyder-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 New Experiment
 ===============

 To run a new experiment in the container at a later time, users will need to rerun the commands in :numref:`Section %s <SetUpPythonEnvC>` to reactivate the workflow.
 Then, users can configure a new experiment by updating the experiment variables in ``config.yaml`` to reflect the desired experiment configuration.
-Basic instructions appear in :numref:`Section %s <SetUpConfigFileC>` above, and detailed instructions can be viewed in :numref:`Section %s <UserSpecificConfig>`.
+Basic instructions appear in :numref:`Section %s <SetUpCont>` above, and detailed instructions can be viewed in :numref:`Section %s <UserSpecificConfig>`.
 After adjusting the configuration file, regenerate the experiment by running ``./generate_FV3LAM_wflow.py``.

 .. _appendix: